George Floyd (American football): Early life

-George Floyd Jr. was born on December 21, 1960, in Tampa, Florida, and grew up in Brooksville, Florida.
-He attended Hernando High School, and played football and basketball for the Hernando Leopards.
-As a sophomore, Floyd was named starting free safety before the 1975 football season.
-He tied for the team lead with three interceptions and finished with eighty-four tackles, third-most on the Leopards, as Hernando finished as Gulf Coast (GC) Conference champions.
-After the season, Floyd was named to the GC All-Star team, composed of the best football players in the conference, and made The Tampa Tribune (TTT) all-area football team, composed of the best high school football players in the area.
+George Floyd Jr. was born on December 21, 1960, in Tampa, and grew up in Brooksville, both in Florida.
+He attended the Hernando High School and played football and basketball for the Hernando high school team, nicknamed the Leopards.
+In Floyd's sophomore season, Hernando finished as Gulf Coast Conference (GSS) football champions.
+After Floyd's sophomore, junior, and senior years, The Tampa Tribune (the Tribune) named him to their all-area football team.
+With the accomplishment, Floyd became the first player of any high school named to the Tribune's team during all three varsity seasons.
+He was selected for the GSS All-Star team, an honorific team composed of the best football players in the conference, after his sophomore and junior years.